cert-manager-webhook-ovh

 Configuration

-The configuration is done via values.yam and for complete details, you should refer to the repository.
+The configuration is done via values.yaml and for complete details, you should refer to the repository.

 For each issuer: